jankronquist/elastic-search-lab/README.md

 Since Elastic Search provide automatic clustering functionality make sure to only run a single Elastic Search process at a time!

 **Do not install and run Elastic Search as the default settings will create a cluster across the local network!**

+Notice that some steps require that you use `mvn lab:next` to initiate the next step.
+Solutions are available in the file ending in *Solution.java.
+Hints are available in HINTS.md.

 Step 1 - Hello Elastic Search
 -----------------------------